coreyhaines/enumeradical/README.markdown

     # => [#<MyNumberPresenter:0x0000010086b9c8 @number=1>, #<MyNumberPresenter:0x0000010086b630 @number=2>,
           #<MyNumberPresenter:0x0000010086b540 @number=3>]

-###I have an array of objects, and I want to map them to the value they give from indexing into another object
+###I have an array of objects, and I want to map them to the value they give from indexing into another object.

     require 'date'
     [1,2,3].map { |index| Date::ABBR_DAYNAMES[index] } # => ["Mon", "Tue", "Wed"]